How To Plan For and Achieve Your Revenue Goals

 Step 2: Identify your nurture clients.

 Consider your current clients.
 Chances are you have clients who you can depend on for continuing work in the New Year.
 Let's say you have two reliable clients you can count on for $20k worth of business each.
-With those two clients, you can rely on $40k in 2020, narrowing your income gap to $60k.
+With those two clients, you can rely on $40k in on year, narrowing your income gap to $60k.

 Smaller projects will likely come to you throughout the year, too.
 You may not know where they're coming from or who the clients will be.
 Still, historically, three opportunities pop up throughout the year, and on average, those combined opportunities are worth $10k.